Mkrtich91/count-down-timer-with-action-delegate/README.md

 ## Task description

 - You need to implement the `Timer` class for simulating a countdown clock.
-The Timer has the ability to send out messages with the information about  `Started`, `Tick` and `Stopped` events to other types subscribed to the events. _Don't use the .NET System.Timer classes for the Timer implementation_.
+The Timer has the ability to send out messages with the information about  `Started`, `Tick` and `Stopped` events to other types subscribed to the events.
+Use `Action<>` delegates as event handler delegates. _Don't use the .NET System.
+Timer classes for the Timer implementation_.
- The `Timer` class should have the following functionality:
+- The `Timer` class should have the following functionality:
     - When an object of the `Timer` class is constructed it has to be assigned:
         - Name (not a null or an empty string, otherwise the exception `ArgumentException` should be thrown);
         - Number of ticks (the number has to be greater than 0; otherwise, the exception  `ArgumentException` should be thrown).